 Andy Shorter, director of Coastal Carolina Regional Airport, says the airport recently won a new $3.9 million FAA grant for “the first transformational project we’ve had in a long time,” an apron expansion.
 An apron is where airplanes park to load and unload passengers and cargo.

 “Even the small airplanes are getting bigger.
-Bigger means more space… By expanding the apron, we can basically have enough space for them,” he says.
+Bigger means more space… By expanding the apron, we can have enough space for them,” he says.

 Airports must also meet the Federal Aviation Administration’s design standards for runway and taxiway widths, as well as runway-to-taxiway and taxiway-to-taxiway separation requirements.
 All of these changes will add up to billions of dollars in expenditures, which will have to ultimately be borne by users.